klawson4311/NAICSjson/README.md

 # NAICSjson
-North American Industry Classification System encoded into JSON format

-This file includes all 2012 NAICS industries, accurate to 5 or 6 digits.
+North American Industry Classification System encoded into JSON format This file includes all 2012 NAICS industries, accurate to 5 or 6 digits.
 Note: Please be advised that there are no gaurantees to its accuracy.

+Using the following instructions, you will be able to implement a user-friendly method of inputting their NAICS code.

 1. HTML Markup